 The implementation of the preferred strategy is proceeding as planned.
 There is considerable administrative ambition, and experience has been acquired in recent decades with pilot projects and living labs.
 There is a clear agenda in the short term for each sub-area.
 In addition, a network has been established with the focus on collaboration.
 This will be scaled up in the next five to ten years: conceptual options are being worked out in practical terms at the local level.

-The Delta Works, which were once so safe, are now leading to new problems: the erosion of areas outside the dikes and problems with water and soil quality.
-Every year, there are blooms of blue-green algae in the fresh water of the Volkerak-Zoommeer because of excessive levels of nutrients and the inadequate flushing of the lake.
-The Binnenschelde and Markiezaatsmeer, which have been isolated by the Delta Works, also have problems with water quality that recur annually.
-The bed of the Grevelingenmeer lake is devoid of oxygen in the deeper parts because of the inadequate flow of water.
+The Delta Works are causing new problems: the erosion of areas outside the dikes and problems with water and soil quality.
+Almost every year, there are blooms of blue-green algae in the fresh water of the Volkerak-Zoommeer because of excessive levels of nutrients and the inadequate flushing of the lake.
+The Binnenschelde and Markiezaatsmeer, which have been isolated by the Delta Works, also have recurrent annual problems with water quality.
+The bed of the Grevelingenmeer lake is devoid of oxygen in the deeper parts because of inadequate water circulation.
 Due to erosion, sand is constantly being lost from the sandbanks in the Eastern Scheldt (in a process known as the ‘sand starvation’ of the channels).

 Oxygen depletion in the summer in the Veerse Meer lake is extending to shallower water.
 That resulted in mass fish deaths in the summers of 2019 and 2020.
 Leisure visitors are bothered by algae and clinging jellyfish in the summer.
 At present, despite the measures that have been taken, the nature objectives in the Water Framework Directive and Natura 2000 have not been met for the Veerse Meer lake or the other large waters in the Southwest Delta.